 But who will produce the training?
 The answer is simple: everyone.
 Professionals in every area of the business – Finance, Operations, HR – will produce and deliver their own training.

 It’s true, this training-by-everyone may not result in high quality (see Point 2, below: Lowered Expectations), but eventually, it will become the norm.
-Tools like Mindflash and Brainshark are quickly gaining traction in the marketplace, as ways to turn everything a company has “laying around,” like Powerpoints and videos, and turn them into training.
-Check out this article in Fast Company last week called How Mint Exec’s New Company is Going to Make Teachers Out of Us All.
+User friendly rapid authoring tools are quickly gaining traction in the marketplace, as ways to turn everything a company has “laying around,” like Powerpoints and videos, and turn them into training.

 2. Lowered expectations